rickstaa/empty-issues-closer-action/README.md

       env:
         github_token: ${{ secrets.GITHUB_TOKEN }}
       with:
-        close_comment: Issue closed because it was empty.
-Please update it for it to be re-opened.
+        close_comment: Closing this issue because it appears to be empty.
+Please update the issue for it to be reopened.
-        open_comment: Issue automatically re-opened because more information was provided by the author.
+        open_comment: Reopening this issue because the author provided more information.
         check_templates: false
-        template_close_comment: This issue was automatically closed since the issue template was not filled in.
-Please provide us with more information to have this issue re-opened.
+        template_close_comment: Closing this issue since the issue template was not filled in.
+Please provide us with more information to have this issue reopened.
-        template_open_comment: Issue automatically re-opened because more information was provided by the author.
+        template_open_comment: Reopening this issue because the author provided more information.
 ```

 ## Contributing